chazgeppetto/chazgeppetto.github.io/_posts/2023-05-30-nfl-schedule-scraper-remixed.markdown

 Leaning on a personified LLM to complete 100% of a coding task was fascinating.
 In its current iteration (at press time) the bot wasn't quite able to cobble together a fully functional solution.
 Overall, the job would have been much quicker if I had just hacked together a scraper myself.

 But the point was to explore the art of the possible, and to do so with minimal cognitive load on my part.
 While the overall results were a bit of a mixed bag, I came away with a finished product that meets the stated objective, and Chaz Geppetto has taken a large robotic step toward becoming a real developer.
 I call that a success!

+Looking ahead, I cant help but feel excited and optimistic about the potential of future projects.
+Much more to follow!

+Cheers,
+Josh